 During this appointment, you will be fit with the new, final prosthesis that you will be taking home to use every day.
 Your prosthetist will spend time educating you on how to properly wear your prosthesis and how to use the features of your new device, providing you with introductory usage training, and teaching you how to determine if your socket is no longer fitting well.

 Our recommendation is that you wear your custom device for 1-3 hours the first day and gradually increase that time by an hour each day.
 You should check the skin on your residual limb often for signs of irritation or redness.
 It is usually normal to have redness over a large area that dissipates after removal of the prosthesis.
 Localized redness caused by pressure is more concerning, so if this occurs please contact our facility for an appointment.
 We can then make changes to the prosthesis.

 We will provide you with initial daily use training to help you to perform daily activities while wearing your prosthesis.
 We do recommend additional support for first time prosthetic wearers and that you begin to work immediately with a local physical or occupational therapist.

 If at some point you begin to experience discomfort from your prosthesis, it is likely that your residual limb has undergone a physical change.
 Your prosthesis was designed to fit your residual limb’s unique shape so if this changes it can be uncomfortable.
 Usually, this discomfort can be relieved by adding or removing prosthetic socks or padding.

 We will schedule your first follow up for 1-2 weeks after the delivery of your definitive prosthesis.
 These appointments help your clinician to continue assessing the fit and function of your new prosthesis as you begin using it and your activity level changes over time.
-They are an opportunity for you to discuss with us what may or may not be working, and allow us to make adjustments to ensure your comfort and satisfaction.
+As a Licensed High Fidelity Interface Prosthetics Provider in ID, this is an opportunity for you to discuss with us what may or may not be working, and allow us to make adjustments to ensure your comfort and satisfaction.